karMareal1/Mini_Golf-game/README.md

 9. calc_distance_to_hole(double holeX, double holeY): takes in the coordinates of the x and y and then returns the distance from the ball to the hole.

 10. reset_position(double newX, double newY): takes in the coordinates of the x and y position and then resets all the variables with these new adjustments.

+Functions to use from the Input Class:

+1. Getter method "getStartX()" returns a double number representing the start position of X, in meters

+2. Getter method "getStartY()" returns a double number reperesenting the start position of Y, in meters

+3. Getter method "getStartVX()" returns a double number representing the start velocity in the X direction, in meters/second

+4. Getter method "getStartVY()" returns a double number representing the start velocity in the Y direction, in meters/second

+5. Getter method "getAngle()" retunrs a double number representing the angle of the launch in degrees.